 Training sessions and individual supervision are designed to be responsive to each trainee's individual developmental needs, as well as the needs of the clients.

-Practicum counselors at the center provide individual personal, career and educational counseling for the diverse student population of The University of Akron.
-They also gain training and experience in outreach/programming activities and assessment (primarily for learning disabilities).
+Practicum counselors at the Center provide individual personal, career and educational counseling for the diverse student population of The University of Akron.
+They also gain training and experience in outreach/programming activities, biofeedback, and assessment (career, personality, learning disabilities).

 Practicum placement is for the academic year, during fall and spring semesters.
 Practicum counselors are not expected to work during finals week or during the break.
 However, they are expected to respond to the needs of their clients at the end of each semester in a professional manner.